sjentsch/lsjDocs/Ch11/Ch11_tTest_01.rst

 and then calculate the mean in ``Exploration`` → ``Descriptives``.
 The mean value is 72.3.

-Hmm.
-It *might* be that the psychology students are scoring a bit higher than normal.
-That sample mean of *X̄* = 72.3 is a fair bit higher than the hypothesised population mean of µ = 67.5 but, on the other hand, a sample size of *N* = 20 is not all that big.
+It *appears* as if the psychology students were scoring a bit higher than normal.
+That sample mean of *X̄* = 72.3 is a fair bit higher than the hypothesised population mean of µ = 67.5 but, on the other hand, a sample size of *N* = 20 is not that big.
 Maybe it is pure chance.

 To answer the question, it helps to be able to write down what it is that I think I know.
 Firstly, I know that the sample mean is *X̄* = 72.3.
 If I am willing